hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 $ icd testCollection

-In order to see the content of any collection(directory), we can use ils.
+In order to see the content of any collection(directory), we can use ``ils``.
 With this command, we can check whether there is data in our iRODS-home directory.

 ::